 The staffing office visit does not substitute for advance notice of any additional sanctions or for any good cause appointments.

-NOTE: A staffing office visit is not required for subsequent sanctions after a 3rd sanction.
+NOTE: A staffing office visit is required for all subsequent sanctions after a 4th sanction along with TANF Policy Unit referrals.

 D. PROCEDURES WHEN THE SANCTION PERIOD ENDS